 The metadata definitions that SAS Management Console creates are stored in a metadata repository on a SAS Metadata Server so that other applications and users can access them.
 Because of this, the first step in setting up SAS Management Console must be to define and start a metadata server.
 The information here is only a basic description of the process of setting up a metadata server.
-For detailed instructions about setting up a metadata server, see the SAS 9.1 Metadata Server: Setup Guide.
+For detailed instructions about setting up a metadata server, see SAS Intelligence Platform: Installation Guide.